-Band Band 1 with 10 years' residence in Hillingdon and Band 2 without 10 years' residence in Hillingdon Case Гуре Defining features of applicant or circumstances in which the band applies. band Priority Date Tenants Home Seekers Regeneration / essential / urgent decant Council tenants who need to move because their home is required to be demolished or for essential works to be undertaken within 3 months.
-1 or 2 Date approved.
+Band 1 with 10 years' residence in Hillingdon and Band 2 without 10 years' residence in Hillingdon Case Type Defining features of applicant or circumstances in which the Band Prior Priority Tenants Home Seekers and applies Date Regeneration / essential / urgent decant Council tenants who need to move because their home is required to be demolished or for essential works to be undertaken within 3 months 1 or 2 Date approved

-Case Type Defining features of applicant or circumstances in which the band applies. band Priority Date Tenants Home Seekers Under occupation Applicant is willing to move to smaller property by giving up 1 or more bedrooms.
-3 or 4 Date approved.
+Ban Band 3 with 10 years' residence in Hillingdon and Band 4 without 10 years' residence in Hillingdon Case Case Type Defining features of applicant or circumstances in which the band Tenants Home Seekers applies Under occupation Applicant is willing to move to smaller property by giving up 1 or more bedrooms 3 or 4 Date approved

-Band 5 with 10 years' residence in Hillingdon and Band 6 without 10 years' residence in Hillingdon

-Case Type Defining features of applicant or circumstances in which the band applies. band Priority Date Tenants Home Seekers Management Transfer e.g. emergency harassment, domestic violence Reciprocal agreement for tenants of housing associations or other local Agreed in exceptional circumstances due to significant problems associated with the tenant's occupation of a dwelling and there is imminent personal risk to the tenant or their family if they remain in the dwelling.
-5 or 6 Date approved.
+Band 5 with 10 years' residence in Hillingdon and Band 6 without 10 years' residence in Hillingdon Cas е Туре Defining features of applicant or circumstances in Band Priority Tenants Home Seekers which the band applies Date Management Transfer e.g. emergency harassment, domestic violence Reciprocal agreement for tenants of housing associations or other local authorities Agreed in exceptional circumstances due to significant problems associated with the tenant's occupation of a dwelling and there is imminent personal risk to the tenant or their family if they remain in the dwelling.
+5 or 6 Date approved